DevCycleHQ/devcycle-docs/docs/sdk/sdk-types.md

 ## Overview

 DevCycle has different types of SDKs, some being client-side and others being server-side.
-This page serves to describe the various differences between these SDK types and how to handle them.
-Implementation and usage change depending on which type of sdk is being used.
+This page serves to describe the differences between these SDK types and how to handle them.
+Implementation and usage change depending on which type of SDK is being used.

 ### Client-Side SDKs

 DevCycle client-side SDKs are meant for single-user contexts.
 This means that the SDKs have a persistent data store for the user while the SDK is being used.
-Evaluation of Features happen directly on the client's device.
+Evaluation of Features happens directly on the client's device.
 These SDKs also include the Mobile SDKs.
 For more information on the difference between mobile and standard client-side SDK keys, read [API and SDK keys](/docs/home/feature-management/organizing-your-flags-and-variables/api-and-sdk-keys).

 The current Client-Side SDKs are: